LassoSoft/LassoGuide/lasso_guide_source/operations/sys-process.rst

 .. method:: sys_process()
 .. method:: sys_process(cmd::string, args= ?, env= ?, user::string= ?)

-   The `sys_process` type allows a developer to create a new process on the machine and both read from and write data to it.
-The process is usually closed after the `sys_process` type is destroyed, but can optionally be left running.
-The `sys_process` type shares many of the same member methods and conventions as the `file` type.
+   The :type:`sys_process` type allows a developer to create a new process on the machine and both read from and write data to it.
+The process is usually closed after the :type:`sys_process` object is destroyed, but can optionally be left running.
+The :type:`sys_process` type shares many of the same member methods and conventions as the :type:`file` type.

-   There are two constructor methods for creating objects of type `sys_process`: the first allows for an empty object with no information being passed to it.
+   There are two constructor methods for creating :type:`sys_process` objects: the first allows for an empty object with no information being passed to it.
    The second takes the same parameters as the `sys_process->open` method and calls that method, thereby immediately running the command passed to it.